MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/feature-versioning.md

 ### Definition

 * Unlike **alpha** features, a user does not need to take explicit action to use a **beta** feature.
-* Reduced number of breaking changes across releases for **beta** features as functionality matures and we work with customers.
+* Reduced number of breaking changes across releases for **beta** features as functionality matures updates are made based on customer feedback.
 * Breaking changes are documented with explanations regarding how to digest these breaks.
 * Beta commands are denoted as such (Beta) in azd product help.